 A suture is the seam between two skull bones.
 The different skull sutures naturally close throughout a human’s life.
 Some of these sutures close at a young age.
 Others may close later in life.

-At birth, the open sutures allow a lot of flexibility in craniofacial molding of bones to allow the newborn to pass through the birth canal.
-This molding usually normalizes with one to two weeks after birth.
-Normal craniofacial growth occurs through two processes: bone displacement and bone remodeling.
+At birth, the open sutures allow a lot of flexibility in the face and skull bones.
+This flexibility allows the newborn to pass through the birth canal.
+The bones will settle into a typical shape within one to two weeks after birth.

 Shape of the Head

-An abnormal head shape (plagiocephaly) can occur as a result of abnormal forces on the skull before or after birth.
+The main symptom of craniosynostosis is an abnormal head shape.
+An abnormal head shape (plagiocephaly) can happen when forces push on the skull before or after birth.
 This can happen before birth:

 - When the baby descends into the pelvis

 - If the mom has an abnormally shaped uterus

 - If the fetus is in an odd position

 - If the mom is having more than one baby (like twins or triplets)